-After writing recently about proposed legislation in New York where banks would have to let you redeem your accumulated points even if they decided to close your account, I wound up having several conversations with readers about the kinds of activities that look risky to a bank and may make them decide they don’t want your business anymore.
+After writing recently about legislation in New York where banks have to let you redeem your accumulated points even if they decided to close your account, I wound up having several conversations with readers about the kinds of activities that look risky to a bank and may make them decide they don’t want your business anymore.

-I was reminded about something I wrote two years ago based on a presentation at a credit card industry conference I spoke at: a talk by Steve Lenderman, Fraud Operations Lead for Paypal, who talked about how people commit fraud against financial institutions.
+I was reminded about something I wrote three years ago based on a presentation at a credit card industry conference I spoke at: a talk by Steve Lenderman, Fraud Operations Lead for Paypal, who talked about how people commit fraud against financial institutions.
 He explained in particular why having a lot of authorized users, and why making mid-cycle payments to a card, can look like fraud.
 And behaviors undertaken by bad actors look suspicious when they’re legitimately undertaken by the rest of us.

 Fraudsters create synthetic identities and it’s easier to do it than most people would imagine.
-They’re creating a person financially or digitally that doesn’t exist, new identifies using a combination of real data and fabricated information.
+They’re creating a person financially or digitally that doesn’t exist, new identities using a combination of real data and fabricated information.

 - Social security numbers are easy for people who know what they’re doing.
 Prior to 2008 social security numbers weren’t randomized, and there’s still an algorithm used to create these numbers.